ruberVulpes/A-Discord-Bot/README.md

 The motivation of this bot was to have a bot that automatically responds with reactions on a message and posts a gif in response to a message containing multiple `a`'s at the end of a message or a message that is only `'a'`.
 These are both used in a Discord Server I am in to signal to the others that it is time to play Overwatch.

+Also I kinda wanted to make a basic Discord Bot for fun.

 ## Support Me
 Help get me off Heroku free dynos